-Space does not permit the mentioning of all the people who took part, but we would be remiss if we did not single out Mrs. Margaret Speers, Mrs. Nancy Tidmarsh, Miss Joannah Waldron and Miss Peters, who were the chief organizers of the program: Mrs. W. B. Barnard who selected, bought and, with the assistance of her volunteer service, wrapped the patients' gifts: and Angelo Combiadakis, nursing order ly, who made a fine Santa
+Space does not permit the mentioning of all the people who took part, but we would be remiss if we did not single out Mrs. Margaret Speers, Mrs. Nancy Tidmarsh, Miss Joannah Waldron and Miss Peters, who were the chief organizers of the program: Mrs. W. B. Barnard who selected, bought and, with the assistance of her volunteer service, wrapped the patients' gifts: and Angelo Combiadakis, nursing order ly, who made a fine Santa Claus.

-A very special thank-you is also extended to the girls in the cafeteria who worked long hours overtime to prepare delectable refreshments.
-The unfortunate thing is that in order to have the food ready, they had to miss the entertainment.
+A very special thank-y o u is also extended to the girls in the cafeteria who worked December 16 grew out of the long hours overtime to preward on the afternoon of December 22.